elimc/jumpstart/README.md

 # Gulp
 ##### Local URL
-To use Gulp, your must enter `gulp` into the Command Line Interface (CLI), thus loading the browser with the URL [http://localhost:3000](#), after the script has completed installing everything.
+To use Gulp, your must enter `gulp` into the Command Line Interface (CLI), thus loading the browser with the URL [http://localhost:3000](#).
 Any changes you make to your files in your project will automatically be refreshed on this page.
 In order to stop this process, simply enter `control-C` (sometimes written as `^C`) in the CLI.
 This will stop any Unix process.
 To restart this process, simply enter `gulp` in the CLI.
 This will load another browser window with the URL [http://localhost:3000](#).

 ![URL options](./readme_images/gulp.jpg)